kshitijreal/kshitijreal.github.io/_pages/about.md

 **Datasets and Evaluation Metrics**

-To ensure a fair and comprehensive evaluation, we utilized widely recognized datasets such as BBBP, Tox21, PubChem, USPTO, and ChEBI.
+To ensure a fair and comprehensive evaluation, widely recognized datasets such as BBBP, Tox21, PubChem, USPTO, and ChEBI were utilized.
 These datasets provide a rich variety of chemistry problems, ranging from molecular property prediction to reaction yield estimation.

 | Ability       | Task                          | Task Type        | Dataset                                              | #ICL candidates     | #test | Evaluation Metrics           |
 |---------------|-------------------------------|------------------|-----------------------------------------------------|---------------------|-------|------------------------------|